hastyjr/Pewlett-Hackard-Analysis/README.md

 ## Results

-To understand how we'll get the retirment and mentorship elibility information, I'll share the databases we started out with and built up over time.
+To understand how I'll get the retirment and mentorship elibility information, I'll share the databases I started out with and built up over time.

 Below is an example of the initial `EmployeeDB ERD` entity relationship diagram (ERD)):
 ![employee-db](https://github.com/hastyjr/Pewlett-Hackard-Analysis/blob/main/Resources/EmployeeDB.png)